bhk/scam/reference.md

 ### Numbers

 Numbers are typically represented as a string of decimal digits.
-GNU Make built-in functions and the the `num` module supplied with SCAM expect numbers in this format.

     > (word 2 "a b c")
     "b"